 No committees were formed.

-Prof. Dr. Alfred Gossner, CFO of Fraunhofer-Gesellschaft, Munich
+Prof. Dr. Alfred Gossner, Board Member Fraunhofer Zukunftsstiftung, Munich

 After completing an Economics degree at the Ludwig Maximilian University of Munich and the University of Lancaster and a Philosophy degree at the Munich School of Philosophy SJ, as well as a research residency with a Rhodes scholarship at the University of Oxford, Prof. Gossner then worked as a research assistant at the Faculty of Economics of Munich University.
 After earning his doctorate, he started his career at an international business consultancy in 1983.
 This was followed by sixteen years, starting from 1985, in various management positions at the Allianz Group, including as Group Managing Director (CEO) of Allianz South Africa, Johannesburg, and Allianz Namibia, Windhoek.
 Back in Germany, he took up the position of Chairman of the Executive Committee of Allianz Northern Germany in 1996 before being appointed as a member of the Management Board of Allianz Versicherungs-AG in 1999.
-In 2002, Prof. Gossner moved to the Management Board of Fraunhofer-Gesellschaft, where he is responsible for the areas of finance, controlling, information systems, purchasing, real estate management and internal audit In his role as Chairman of the Supervisory Board of First Sensor AG, Prof. Gossner can also make use of his experience from former supervisory board mandates for Germanische Lloyd AG, Karstadt Warenhaus AG and subsidiaries of the Allianz Group.
+In 2002, Prof. Gossner moved to the Management Board of Fraunhofer-Gesellschaft, where he was responsible for the areas of finance, controlling, information systems, purchasing, real estate management and internal audit until the end of 2017.
+In 2008, he was also appointed to the board of Fraunhofer Zukunftsstiftung where he is still responsible for the commercial management.
+In his role as Chairman of the Supervisory Board of First Sensor AG, Prof. Gossner can also make use of his experience from former supervisory board mandates for Germanischer Lloyd AG, Karstadt Warenhaus AG and subsidiaries of the Allianz Group.

 |2010||Appointment as "Professor Extraordinary," Business School of Stellenbosch University, South Africa|